mgussekloo/laravel-facet-filter/README.md

 /* If you want to know which facet was selected, pass the current filter to the method. */
 $facets = Product::getFacets($filter);

-/* Since it's a Laravel collection, you can iterate or find the one you need easily.
+/* Since it's a Laravel collection, you can iterate or find the one you need easily. */
-Each facet has a method to get a Laravel collection of the available options, to help you build your frontend. */
 $singleFacet = $facets->firstWhere('fieldname', 'color');

 ```